 Perfect for those in warmer zones.
 A more-is-more arrangement of hypericum berries, lavender, olive branches, and sunflowers make up this glowing late summer bouquet.
 More info here.

 Harvest whatever looks fresh and yummy, and make easy (and impressive) homemade sodas.

 A homemade take on Italian sodas has been a sleepy trend for a few years.
 However, with lots of hip restaurants serving them this summer, it's time to whip up a batch for another party.

 Basically they’re syrups made from fruits and herbs to which you add club soda and lots of ice.
 So refreshing, and a great way to use berries, citrus, figs, or other garden goodies.
 Instructions for this blueberry soda here and other recipes here.
 (We loved the cantaloupe, raspberry-grapefruit, and blackberry-thyme.)

 Drying Hydrangea Blooms

-Spend $5.00 or so per stem at a craft store for dried hydrangea blooms, or dry your own in about a week with no effort?
+Spend $5.00 or so per stem at a craft store for dried hydrangea blooms.
+Or, dry your own in about a week with no effort?
 Easy choice, especially when it’s just so simple.
-There are lots of techniques using everything from hairspray to glycerine, but we vote for this natural take from Garden Therapy.
+There are lots of techniques using everything from hairspray to glycerine.
+Although, we vote for this natural take from Garden Therapy.